 Deadly spiders would jump around the player area too in a random fashion, generally being a nuisance although they would devour a mushroom from time to time.
 Any player contract with the spider resulted in the instant loss of a life.

 Scorpions ran across the screen horizontally, poisoning every mushroom they came into contact with.
 Luckily they always appeared above the player move area so poisoned mushrooms would only be in a certain section of the screen.

-These poisoned mushrooms added a further element to the game as they caused the centipede (if it came into contact with the poisoned mushroom) to descend rapidly downwards in a 'berzerker' mode.
+These poisoned mushrooms added a further element to the game.
+If the centipede came into contact with the poisoned mushroom, it would descend rapidly downwards in a berzerker mode.